 \paragraph{Instruction Supervision} Given the tokenized instruction tuning dataset $S=\{x_i\}_{i=1}^{N}$, the supervised tuning is performed via cross-entropy loss:

-For each $x_i$, {given all previous tokens $x_{i(<j)}$ }, the model iteratively predicts the next token $x_{i(j)}$ at the $j$-th index. {Note that the previous tokens here include both the instruction context and the response completions up to the current token $x_i(<j)$.
+For each $x_i$, {given all previous tokens $x_{i(<j)}$ }, the model iteratively predicts the next token $x_{i(j)}$ at the $j$-th index. {Note that the previous tokens here include both the instruction context part $x_{i(<t)}$ and the response completions up to the current token $x_{i(\geq t,<j)}$ }.

 \paragraph{Data Assessment and Selection} We aim at finding the most informative subset $S_b\subset S$ from the entire set $S$ under the given budget $|S_b|\leq b$.
-Mathematically, the selection of $S_b$ requires the quantitative evaluation $q(\cdot)$ on each datapoint $x_i$ and an elaborated sampling mechanism $\pi$ that determines the rules of selection}:
+Mathematically, the selection of $S_b$ requires: {1) a quantitative evaluation function $q(\cdot)$ that assesses each datapoint $x_i$, and 2) an elaborated sampling mechanism $\pi$ that determines the rules of selection}:

 With respect to the detailed implementation of $\pi$, either an iterative, greedy algorithm or a batch-wise heuristic rule can be adopted for compatibility with $q(\cdot)$. {For example, the greedy sampling is represented as:

 The greedy algorithm $\pi_{\text{greedy}}$ consistently selects datapoint $x_i$ with the highest score $q(x_i)$ until the budget target $b$ is met.
 The heuristic sampling algorithm, on the other hand, chooses each datapoint $x_i$ according to a pre-defined rule.
 For example, the probability derived by the score $q(x_i)$ can be employed as reference:

 where $\text{Sample}(S, b, p)$ performs sampling $b$ times upon the normalized probability distribution over $q(\cdot)$.
 More advanced sampling techniques $\pi$ can be developed in accordance with the domains and tasks at hand.}

-{Such data assessment and selection paradigm is expected to bring about the following benefits: } 1) the reduction of noise by ignoring those mislabeled, mismatched instruction-response pairs, 2) the re-balance of data distributions by down-sampling those easy, common, and similar examples while up-sampling hard, rare ones, and 3) the expedition of training in return for efficient iterations of LLMs.
+{Such data assessment and selection paradigm is expected to bring about the following benefits: } 1) the reduction of noise by ignoring those mislabeled, mismatched instruction-response pairs, 2) the re-balance of data distributions by down-sampling those easy, common, and similar examples while up-sampling hard, rare, and {unique } ones, and 3) the expedition of training in return for efficient {optimization } of LLMs.